Heinz Arnold

 Heinz Arnold (12 February 1919 – 17 April 1945) was a German Luftwaffe fighter ace.
 He is credited with 49 aerial victories including seven victories claimed flying the Messerschmitt Me 262 jet fighter.

 Career

 Arnold joined the Luftwaffe in September 1939, training for a technical role with the Kampffliegerschule at Tutow.
 Arnold began flying training in January 1940 with Flieger Ausbildungs Rgt.
 12., before advanced training with Jagdfliegerschule 5 in late 1940.
+Arnold was then posted to Jagdgeschwader 5 (JG 5—5th Fighter Wing) on the Arctic Front.

-Arnold was then posted to Jagdgeschwader 5 on the Arctic Front.
+On 15 June 1944, Arnold claimed two aerial victories, taking his total to 10.
 As part of the group expansion from three Staffeln per Gruppe to four Staffeln per Gruppe, Arnold's 7.
 Staffel was re-designated and became the 10.
 Staffel of JG 5 on 15 August.
 At the same time, the Staffel was placed under command of Leutnant Walter Schuck.
 On 26 September, defending against an attack on Vardø, Arnold claimed three Yakovlev Yak-9 fighters shot down, taking his total to 40 aerial victories.